cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

   - Blog
 ---

 Picard Iteration is a neet method I stumbled across today.
-It is in effect an iterative method coming from fixed-point theory to solve an inital value problem symbolically.
+It is an iterative method coming from fixed-point theory to solve an inital value problem symbolically.

 The theory behind it is direct and straitforward.
 Given an IVP of the following form